Skip to main content

 • Multiple active modes: if a quiz has more than one active mode (e.g., Classic + Genius), the learner must complete all active modes for the quiz component to be considered complete.

-How the percentage is calculated
+How is the completion percentage calculated?

 The final completion percentage is a simple average based on the number of tracked components in the Content item: